reflectoring/reflectoring.github.io/_posts/2019-06-04-business-exceptions.md

 ---
 title: "5 Reasons Why Business Exceptions Are a Bad Idea"
 categories: [architecture]
-modified: 2019-05-30
+modified: 2019-06-04
-last_modified_at: 2019-05-30
+last_modified_at: 2019-06-04
 author: tom
 tags:
 comments: true
 ads: true
-excerpt: "An article explaining the reasons why you shouldn't work with exceptions if you don't have to."
+excerpt: "An article discussing some reasons why you shouldn't work with exceptions when validating business rules."
 sidebar:
   toc: true
 ---

 {% include sidebar_right %}

 I recently had a conversation about exception handling.

-I argued that business exceptions are a good thing because they clearly mark the rules of a business method.
+I argued that business exceptions are a good thing because they clearly mark the possible failures of a business method.
 If a rule is violated, the business method throws a "business" exception that the client has to handle.
-If it's a checked exception the business rule is even made apparent in the method signature - at least the cases in which it fails.
+If it's a checked exception, the business rule is even made apparent in the method signature - at least the cases in which it fails.

 My counterpart argued that failing business rules shouldn't be exceptions because of multiple